SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 1. Instrument Mode: IW
 2. Transmitter Receiver Polarisation: VH
 3. Orbit Properties Pass: DESCENDING.
-We can choose ASCENDING also, but it has to be anyone because otherwise, it’ll lead to pictures with multiple angles
+We can choose ASCENDING also, but it has to be anyone because otherwise, it will lead to pictures with multiple angles

 # Using Mosaics
 To analyze the impact of rainfall on a particular region, we employ the mosaic function.
 This